ClickCease

 Medtronic now owns Coviden.
 Based in MA, Covidien created a line of hernia mesh years ago.
 They had a fairly large market share.

 There are two broad Covidien hernia mesh categories, monofilament (“mono”) and multifilament (“multi”).
 There are Covidien hernia mesh lawsuits in a few places including state court in MA, a federal MDL, and Minnesota, we believe.
-KBA Attorneys are active in the MA venue where we have filed well over a thousand cases.
+KBD Attorneys are active in the MA venue where we have filed well over a thousand cases.

-Covidien hernia mesh products KBA is pursuing:
+Covidien hernia mesh products KBD is pursuing:

 • Progrip (mono)